MarkLWorkman/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+// React JS is a library in which UI is created.
+It solves the problem of making applications change depending on the state of different components.

 1. Describe component state.

+// Component state is a characteristic in which parts of an application can change depending on code logic.

 1. Describe props.

+// Props are properties in which can be passed to various components in order to make applications dynamic.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+// Side effects are logic built in to applications that are potentially changed when state is changed.
+They are synced by coding in logic to change depending on when other components // are updated.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.